 Healthiest Innovation in our traditional recipe.
-Kozhukkattai is traditionally made with rice flour as base and filling prepared in various combinations, including spicy and sweet.
+Kozhukkattai is traditionally made with rice flour as a base and filling prepared in various combinations, including spice and sweet.
 Here, I thought to prepare something healthier to consume and without any artificial sweet or sweets like sugar and jaggery.
 Dates are naturally sweet in taste and the crunchy nuts added are very healthy.
 This wonderful combination of nuts and dates, filled in rice pod is heavenly in taste.
 Exclusively prepared for this Ganesh Chathurthi, recipe from Chettinadcookbook.

 Ingredients: To prepare the outer covering

 Rice flour-1 cup ( yields 20 to 23 Kozhukkattai)

 Cashew nuts- fist full

 Ghee-2 tsp to roast the nut mixture

 Coarsely grind all the above-mentioned nuts in a mortar or pestle, collect it separately.

 Grind the dates and dry grapes together for a minute to mash it well.

 Heat pan with one teaspoon of ghee and slightly roast the nut mixture.

 In a wide pan add roasted nut mixture, dates mixture, and coconut.